 With all the getting that goes on this time of year, you have to be intentional to get your kids to understand the importance of giving as well.
 If you'd like to go beyond the family gift exchange to teach your kids about the needs in their community, there are several ways to do it here in Fairfield County -- even if they're quite young.
-For those in Litchfield County and Hartford County, we've listed some options for volunteering with kids there as well.

 It can be as simple as coming up with healthy snacks, or as ambitious as coordinating your own collection drive.
 Here are a few organizations looking for help, be it one-time only, or something your family elects to do on a regular basis.